GitnAllThat/2DGameEngine/README.md

 Displays the variables of selected objects in a side panel, allowing for easier debugging and manipulation of game objects.

 ---
-How to Run
+## How to Run
 Open the 2D Engine Solution in Visual Studio or your preferred C# IDE.
 Build the solution to ensure all dependencies are correctly set up.

 ---
-Future Work
+## Future Work

+---
+## Acknowledgements

+This project incorporates code from [BlizzCrafter](https://github.com/BlizzCrafter), which provides functionality for using MonoGame as a WinForms control.
+This code has been instrumental in enabling seamless integration between MonoGame and the editor interface.

+The original repository can be found [here](https://github.com/BlizzCrafter/MonoGame.Forms).